 3. Burn ISO File

 Follow the instructions within Balena Etcher and burn the ISO image to your USB drive.
-Once complete remote the USB drive from your computer.
+Once complete remove the USB drive from your computer.

 4. BIOS Generic settings